-The Faculty of Social Sciences (FSS) Undergraduate Handbook is provided for the convenience of current and prospective students and staff.
+The Faculty of Social Sciences Undergraduate Handbook is provided for the convenience of current and prospective students pursuing a Bachelor of Science (BSc) or undergraduate diploma.
 It sets out the Faculty's regulations governing the programmes offered; policies and guidelines; description of programmes and courses offered on the Mona Campus, and the Western Jamaica Campus (WJC).